pmeeny/CI-MS1-RestaurantWebsite/README.md

 ## Test Results
-Below are the test results for testing the website requirements against a range of browsers and devices Below is a link to a screen recording showing the website being tested on three emulators (This video can be played in the Chrome web browser): [Test Results](assets/images/testing/test-results/emulatortestingresults.webm)
+Below are the test results for testing the website requirements against a range of browsers and devices Below is a link to a screen recording showing the website being tested on three emulators (This video can be played in the Chrome web browser): [Test Results](assets/images/testing/test-results/emulator_testing_results.webm)

-Below are a number of screenshots of the website live on an emulator (Desktop, Tablet, Mobile devices) Index (Desktop, Tablet, Mobile)
+Below are a number of screenshots/test case results of the website live on an emulator (Desktop, Tablet, Mobile devices) Index (Desktop, Tablet, Mobile)
 - [Index](assets/images/testing/full_page_screenshots/index)